 When the train arrives "complete" in the station or loop the driver then flicks the switch on the "block instrument" to show the previous station or loop the line is clear.

+The train heading right will have to wait in the loop as a train is approaching (heading left on screen).
 Having said all that, simply put when you enter or leave a section you just flick a switch.
 As there is a meter and switch at either end of the section this could also be controlled by the ASM if your operating session has enough people.

 This circuit is powered by any power supply you like and is totally independant of the track power.
 I have used 240volt light switches because they are easy and cheap to get second hand but more importantly are very robust.